pgosar/CyberNvim/README.md

 * File explorer and file overview (functions, classes etc.)
 * Git integration with [lazygit](https://github.com/jesseduffield/lazygit)
 and more
-* Debuggers
+* Complete debugging support
-* Aesthetic yet subtle UI enhancements (thanks [Noice](https://github.com/folke/noice.nvim)!)
+* Aesthetic yet subtle UI enhancements!
+* Complete freedom to remove every builtin feature and/or add your own

 ### Intractable codebase BAD 👎 ☹️

-Why use many lines when few do trick?
+Why use many lines when few do the trick?

 Despite offering a complete IDE-like feature set, CyberNvim's codebase is simple , modular, and built to be broken (in a good way).
 It was made for people